Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Applications

 The task of synthesizing a given unitary into a specific gate set, viz., the Clifford+$T$ gate set, is incredibly hard.
 Hence, it is reasonable to assume that better algorithms than the one presented by Nam \emph{et al.} could be built.
-Even still, to compete with our approach, the 8- and 16-qubit QFT circuits would have to be synthesized with $T$ counts of 31 and 73, respectively.
+Even still, for the cost of classically simulating these circuits to compete with that of simulating them natively, leveraging our approach, the 5-, 8-, and 16-qubit QFT circuits would have to be synthesized with $T$ counts of 16, 31, and 73, respectively.
 It seems highly unlikely that such values can be achieved.
+This highlights an important point, notably that the cost of classically simulating a given quantum computation is sensitive to the set of operations used to express it.